 And since languages differ in both words and pronunciation, it’s important to understand where accents and dialects come from, as well.
 Having an accent associates a speaker with certain geographical areas and cultural backgrounds.

-But obviously, if you’re planning to go to Germany then learning the standard German language will give you an authentic experience interacting with locals, regardless of how many other languages they speak.
+If you’re planning to go to Germany, learning the standard German language will give you a good foundation for interacting with locals, regardless of how many other languages they speak.

 Where Else in the World Is German Spoken?

 Okay, so we’ve established that German isn’t the sole language spoken in Germany.

 But German also isn’t solely spoken in Germany!